Rumeister/gcp-budget-alerts/readme.md

     return;
 }
 ```
-> For threshold related webhook messages, as mentioned earlier we do not want to be notified more than once per threshold and billing account within a month.
+> For threshold related webhook messages, we do not want to be notified more than once per threshold and billing account within a month.
 The statement above evaluates whether or not this is the first entry for the month for a particular billing account and threshold.
 For example, it's the first of the month and the Pub/Sub event fires, creating an entry in your BigQuery dataset with X cost for threshold 0.
 You'll see a notification for this entry.
 >
 > 20 minutes later, another event fires with Y cost but still threshold 0 for the same account.
 The above logic prevents another notifcation from being posted for the same threshold level.
-When the threshold reaches 50 for the first time, you'd expect to see a new notification.

 ## Resources